gowhale/braille-pi/README.md

 The current code uses a module called espeak to sound out words.
 To install espeak run the following command in the terminal:

     sudo apt-get install espeak

+## BDD Tests Prerequisites

+Please install the BDD test modules using the pip and the requirements document.

+Use the following command to install all needed modules:

+    pip install -r requirements.txt

+Once the requirements have been satisfied run the BDD tests by running the following command:

+    behave

+To run unit tests run the command:

+    pytest